-What I believe is the newest poker room in Black Hawk, is also one of the nicest, with a plush, inviting atmosphere, giant TV screens everywhere, free goodies, and the most generous promotions of any area card room.
+What is one of the newest poker room in Black Hawk, is also one of the nicest, with a plush, inviting atmosphere, giant TV screens everywhere, free goodies, and a generous free hotel promotion.

-Disappointingly however, the games are all the $1 – $100 spread limit variety, with a $1 Mississippi Straddle game thrown in the loop too.
-One nice feature at the Isle is the scheduling of a regular Omaha game.
+While previously the games were all the $1 – $100 spread limit variety, (with a $1 Mississippi Straddle option thrown in the loop too), the room now offers $2 to $10 spread limit hold’em.

 Isle of Capri Blackhawk Poker Tournaments